chocolatey/choco-wiki/GettingStarted.md

 Is there a better way?
 Absolutely, see [[ubiquitous install directory switch|FeaturesInstallDirectoryOverride]]!

+## Terminology

+* Chocolatey - Windows package manager for software management, can also be considered a framework
+* Chocolatey.org - Website that is one stop shop for Chocolatey information and contains a community maintained package repository.
+It is important to understand that Chocolatey and the community feed are not intertwined, they are not the same thing.
+See [[community feed disclaimer|CommunityPackagesDisclaimer]] to get a better understanding.
+* NuGet - Framework and .NET package manager for software libraries.
+Chocolatey uses the NuGet packaging framework
+* Package - See [What are Chocolatey Packages?](#what-are-chocolatey-packages).
+Packages can contain the software they represent and the final location of software may or may not be in the package.
+* Software - Software refers to the actual runtime software that a package represents.
+This can be installed to the system through native installers, or come from zip/archive files or just dropping the runtime software right into the package.
+* Native Installer - Actual installers that install software into Programs and Features, "natively" on a Windows machine.
+This is like MSI, InnoSetup (exe), NSIS (exe), InstallShield (exe/msi), etc. Windows has over 20 different installer formats.
+* Install Package - packages that wrap native installers
+* Portable Package - packages that use zip or just contain the runtime software.
+Usually these packages do not require administrative privileges to install or run.
+* Extension Package - packages that provide extensions to Chocolatey's PowerShell module through additional PowerShell modules.
+* Template Package - packages that have packaging templates in them, used in package creation.
+See [[create your own package templates|How-To-Create-Custom-Package-Templates]].

 ## What Are Chocolatey Packages?

 Chocolatey packages are known as nupkg files, which is a compiled NuSpec or a fancy zip file that knows about package metadata (including dependencies and versioning).
 These packages are an enhanced NuGet package, they have additional metadata that is specific to Chocolatey.
 Chocolatey is also compatible with vanilla NuGet packages.
 A Chocolatey package can contain embedded software and/or automation scripts.